 Let's say you're considering adjusting your contribution to your retirement fund.
 Knowing your adjusted gross income could help you decide how much to increase or decrease your contribution if you are trying to stay in a particular tax bracket.
 Or, maybe you're negotiating a raise with your employer.
-Knowing your AGI before you ask for more money can help you determine how much to ask for.
+Knowing your gross adjusted income, or AGI, before you ask for more money can help you determine how much to ask for.

-That said, calculating your adjusted gross income using a W-2 works only if you have the right tax form that lists all possible income and expenses to offset your gross income.
-Your W-2 tells you how much you earned from an employer.
+That said, you can calculate adjusted gross income using a W-2 form if you have the right tax form that lists all possible income and expenses to offset your gross income.
+Your W-2 form tells you how much you earned from an employer.
 If you have any other income, that will not be included on a W-2.